 - Ensure UK woodlands flourish and deliver multiple benefits for future generations of wildlife and people

 UKSA was formed at the invitation of His Royal Highness the Prince of Wales.
-The partnership aims to bring a concerted and coordinated approach to securing the future of our red squirrels, improving the health of our woodlands and managing the negative impacts of invasive grey squirrels in the UK.
+The partnership aims to bring a concerted and coordinated approach to securing the future of our red squirrels, improving the health of our woodlands, and managing the negative impacts of the grey squirrel, which is invasive in the UK.